-The school's admission number year beginning September 2018 is 19.
+The school's admission number year beginning September 2020 is 19.

 If the number of applications exceeds the admission number, the governors will give priority to applications in accordance with the criteria listed provided that the governors are made aware of that application before decisions on admissions are made.
 If there is oversubscription within a category, the governors will give priority to children living closest to the school determined by the shortest distance.

-- 3. The school serves in the first instance Baptised Catholic children living in the parish of St Francis of Assisi, Milford Haven. - 4.
-Applications for a place in the school must be made online via the Council's website no later than April 30th 2018. - 5.
-The governing body has delegated responsibility for determining admissions to its Admissions Committee, which will consider all applications at the same time and after the closing date for admissions, made in accordance with the criteria set out overleaf. - 6.
-Pupils who are admitted to the school will enter the Nursery from September 2018 in the term following their third birthday. - 7.
-If an application for admission has been turned down by the Governing Body, parents can appeal to an Independent Appeals Panel.
-This appeal must be sent in writing to the clerk to the Governors at the school within 14 days (10 working days) of refusal.
+The school serves in the first instance Baptised Catholic children living in the parish of St Francis of Assisi, Milford Haven.

+- Applications for a place in the school must be made using Pembrokeshire County Council's online system in accordance with the timetable as published by the local authority in the Information for Parents booklet. - The governing body has delegated responsibility for determining admissions to its Admissions Committee, which will consider all applications at the same time and after the closing date for admissions, made in accordance with the criteria set out overleaf. - Pupils who are admitted to the school will enter the Reception Class in September 2020; Nursery either September 2020/ Jan 2021/ April 2021. - If an application for admission has been turned down by the Governing Body, parents can appeal to an Independent Appeals Panel.
+This panel must be sent in writing to the clerk to the Governors at the school within 14 days (10 working days) of refusal.